mstksg/inCode/copy/entries/inside.md

 Final Notes
 -----------

-For some further reading, Gabriel Gonzalez's ["Functor Design Pattern"][tekmo] post covers a similar concept for people more familiar with Haskell and explains it more elegantly than I ever could have.
+For some further reading, Gabriella Gonzalez's ["Functor Design Pattern"][tekmo] post covers a similar concept for people more familiar with Haskell and explains it more elegantly than I ever could have.

 Don't forget as you're reading and moving on that it's not correct to say "Functors are worlds", or "Monads are worlds".
 As I mentioned